Ioncrade/Perception-Hub/README.md

-# Business Sentiment Analysis Dashboard 📊
+# Business Sentiment Analysis 📊

 A Streamlit-based web application that performs real-time sentiment analysis on news articles about companies using FinBERT.
 The application fetches recent news articles and provides visual insights into the sentiment distribution and trends.